Introjection (Neon Genesis Evangelion): Development and style

 The staff inserted an introspective scene set in a train, using a wide-angle, backlit screen layout.
 The idea of the dreamy train was suggested by assistant director Tsurumaki, and was first presented in "Splitting of the Breast"; Anno liked the idea, and decided to include it in "Introjection" as well.
 The fictional New Hakone-Yumoto Station, which appears in "Introspection" and is first seen in "Hedgehog's Dilemma", is based on the real Hakone-Yumoto Station.
-For this episode, the staff conceived an alternative route of the Odakyuu line that connects Tokyo, Shinjuku, Kanagawa, and Hakone-Yumoto, because in the world of Neon Genesis Evangelion, old Tokyo is submerged as a result of the Second Impact and the consequent rise in sea level.
+For this episode, the staff conceived an alternative route of the Odakyū line that connects Tokyo, Shinjuku, Kanagawa, and Hakone-Yumoto, because in the world of Neon Genesis Evangelion, old Tokyo is submerged as a result of the Second Impact and the consequent rise in sea level.
+Writer River Seager noted Anno showed an interest in trains since his short film At the Bus Stop (1980) and Mobile Suit Gundam: Char's Counterattack (1988); the symbol of the train then returns in Anno's next work, Love & Pop (1998).
+Seager argued that trains have fused the themes of death and modernity in Japanese media since Kenji Miyazawa's novel Night on the Galactic Railroad, which was adapted into an anime film by Gisaburō Sugii and possibly influenced Galaxy Express 999.
+Trains thus became a site of isolation, loneliness, and the desire to run away; however, in Anno's cinematography, train stations also offer the hope for growth and change, as in the final scene of "Hedgehog's Dilemma".